 A general purpose medium plasticity clay.
 If you are using clay with children the lower price of Buffstone and its utility may interest you.
 Firing is commonly done at cone 06-04 (often with bottled underglazes and glazes).

 Buffstone is pure A3, one of our native buff-color-burning stoneware materials (thus the name "Buffstone").
 It contains a small amount of bentonite to improve plasticity and slow down drying.
-This body is less expensive than other clays we recommend for use by children (already noted above).
-Since Buffstone dries faster, children have less time to complete projects (and less opportunity to start over on something else using the same piece of clay).
-Some plasticity is also lost when scrap clay is reconstituted, add more bentonite if needed (e.g. 1%).
+This body is less expensive than some of our other stoneware clays.
+Some plasticity is lost to the clay body when scrap clay is reconstituted, add more bentonite if needed (e.g. 1%).
 Extra drying precautions are appropriate for pieces of uneven thickness.

 At cone 06 all buff and white burning clays fire to a porous matrix and have low strength (Buffstone is a little more porous than most).
 Notwithstanding this, cone 06 is convenient for schools and a wide array of commercial low-fire glazes are available for the making of decorative objects.
 Buffstone requires no special firing procedures if ware is completely dry.
 Buffstone will withstand kiln firings up to cone 10.
 For low fire glazing the higher you can bisque the stronger ware will be (we recommend cone 03 or 02).

 Buffstone fired bars.
 Cone 04, 02, 2, 4 and 6 oxidation (bottom to top).
 This spans the range of up to 14% porosity on the low end to near storeware density around cone 8 (representing a range of about 300 degrees F).

 Colored "underglaze" products will bond best if applied at the leather hard state.
 Second best is applying underglazes at the dry or bisque state (but not too thick, and avoid covering the entire surface, just decorate).
 Then bisque-fire ware (cone 03-04) and paint-on the top-coat of transparent glaze, dry and glaze-fire the ware.
 Children can also decorate larger areas of the surface with colored glazes (no final coats of transparent are needed over these).
 Of course if you are just glazing all the ware with one cover glaze (without decorating) then bisque fire, apply the glaze and refire according to its instructions.